Saragamil3/RealEstate-end-to-end-project/README.md

 # Stages
- - Data Collection and Cleaning
+ - Data Collecting and Cleaning
  - Design and Create Database
  - Design and Create Data Warehouse
  - Data Analysis and Create data story telling using Tableau